Arriving to 2021, we’ve seen some of the most rapid and innovative technological advances in recent memory.

 And now the healthcare industry has embraced the huge potential and benefits AI has to offer.
 For example, in a Mayo Clinic study, researchers found that applying AI in a widely available, inexpensive electrocardiogram (EKG) results in a simple and affordable indicator of early signs of heart failure.

 Due to AI’s machine learning ability, it is able to quickly detect and help diagnose diseases, such as heart failure, that may be otherwise missed by a healthcare provider.

-AI in healthcare will continue to help cut the costs of ongoing health procedures and devices for patients and to improve medical products and overall quality of care for all patients.
+AI in digital healthcare will continue to help cut the costs of ongoing health procedures and devices for patients and to improve medical products and overall quality of care for all patients.